 • Registered or incorporated in Singapore

-• Must be able to offer employment directly related to the job which the PCP if for, with remuneration that is commensurate with the market rate
+• Must be able to offer full-time employment directly related to the job which the PCP if for, with remuneration that is commensurate with the market rate

 • Commit to the PCP training arrangements